matokvekal/genieBaddy_client/README.md

 1.new user ✅
 2.send 3 new messages:(

-   change user nick,
+   change user nick, ✅
-   avater,
+   avater, ✅
    one with not,✅
-   select topic)
+   select topic)✅
-   no topic
+   no topic✅
-  no genie
+  no genie✅
-  finish for today
+  finish for today✅
-  maxt words
+  maxt words❌
   remove phone or email
-  remove  special char
+  remove  special char✅✅

 3.new genie
-select 3 messages
-user can see that was select but it will be pending genew answer with diferent ick name and avatar

-check if every 10 minutes we get new messages
+select 3 messages only his topics user can see that was select but it will be HOLD ✅ genew answer with diferent ick name and avatar max genie post 10 per day after 10 minutes posts are free check if every 10 minutes we get new messages

 gini see up to 10 new